bopbi/angular2-seed/README.md

 # angular2-seed
-an angular 2 project seed
+an Angular 2 project seed for app development

+see the package.json file for the dependencies